Johnson & Johnson: The Unsinkable

 On the one hand, these metrics were supported on Tuesday by a strong trading update, but on the other, they also point to the possibility that something has gone seriously wrong in recent months with regard to the re-pricing of equity risk.

-(Yahoo Finance, JNJ stock vs 10-yr US Treasury yield.)
+(Yahoo Finance, JNJ stock vs. 10-year US Treasury yield)

 Smart deal